hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 ### Testing Side-Effects

 We are getting there, but our slice is not complete yet.
-It lacks the part that orchestrates the sign in flow and communicates with the backend service API.
+It lacks the part that orchestrates the sign in flow and communicates with the back-end service API.

 Redux itself deliberately does not handle side-effects.
 In order to be able to do that, you need a Redux Middleware that will handle that for you.
 While you can  [pick your own poison](https://redux.js.org/introduction/ecosystem#side-effects), `@reduxjs/toolkit` already ships with `redux-thunk`, so that is what we are going to use.